bracko-3/RentMinder/README.md

 * Look back at previous months totals
 * Automatically split the expenses among roommates.

 Use your Android device to create and manage your own household.
 Keep timestamps of when each roommate paid their share.
-Send reminders to those roommates that like to forget to pay.
+Send reminders to those roommates that tend to forget.
 Keep track of every month's expenses.
 ## Storyboard

 ## Functional Requirements